winksaville/esp32s3-rgb-blink/README.md

 ## arduion-cli

-Added support for arduino-cli.
-You can init, compile, upload, monitor and clean from the command line.
+Added support for arduino-cli via a Makefile and you can init, compile, upload, list, monitor and clean from the command line.

 ## License